knuthy/coinpayments-payments/README.md

 npm install coinpayments-payments
 ```

+## Requirements
+This package builds upon the fact that a correct pair of private and public keys are provided.
+You can generate these [Here](https://www.coinpayments.net/acct-api-keys)

 ## Usage
-> How to initialize module:
+How to initialize the module with the correct data.

 ```javascript
 const coinPayments = require('coinpayments-payments');